 - Repeat Aspiration Biopsy/ percutaneous endoscopic discectomy and drainage/Excisional Biopsy

 - Growth of skin concomitants from previous aspiration and the absence of concomitant bloodstream infection

 - To exclude difficult-to-grow organisms (eg, anaerobes, fungi, Brucella species, or mycobacteria) in negative first image-guided aspiration biopsy

-Treatment Recommendation for Non Vertebral Osteomyelitis
+Treatment Recommendation for Non-Vertebral Osteomyelitis

-If patient is normal, stable hemodynamics and stable neurologic examination – wait for culture and sensitivity before starting antibiotic therapy.
+If the patient is normal, stable hemodynamics and stable neurologic examination – wait for culture and sensitivity before starting antibiotic therapy.